dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Dreams are maps" - Carl Sagan

++ Build cheaply, and earn the problem of scale

++ Don’t run out of money

++ “A great goal in life would be to not have to be in a given place at a given time.
+Being accountable for your output rather than your input.
+I would love to be paid purely for my judgment.” - naval

 + "You were born with wings, why prefer to crawl through life?" ― Rumi

 + "You measure yourself by the people who measure themselves by you"